Mike Spivey (law school administration)

-Mike Spivey is a former senior-level administrator at Vanderbilt, Washington University in St. Louis, and the University of Colorado law schools.
-He is an author, motivational speaker, podcaster, and the founder of The Spivey Consulting Group, and he has been featured in national media outlets including The New York Times, Reuters, The Economist, USA Today, the ABA Journal, The Chronicle of Higher Education, U.S. News & World Report, CNN/Fortune, Above the Law, and Law.com.
+Mike Spivey is an author, motivational speaker, podcaster, and the founder of The Spivey Consulting Group, and he has been featured in national media outlets including The New York Times, The Washington Post, Reuters, The Economist, Investopedia, Newsweek, USA Today, Business Insider, Inside Higher Ed, the ABA Journal, The Chronicle of Higher Education, U.S. News & World Report, CNN/Fortune, Above the Law, and Law.com.

+He is a former senior-level administrator at Vanderbilt, Washington University in St. Louis, and the University of Colorado law schools.
 He was among the first higher education experts to write publicly about the possibility of university campuses remaining closed through fall 2020 in response to the COVID-19 pandemic and has been featured in the media in respect to how higher education should respond to pandemic-related concerns.
-He is a co-author of The PowerScore/Spivey Consulting Law School Admissions Bible, and his next book on overcoming hardship in life is scheduled to be published in late 2023.
+He is a co-author of The PowerScore/Spivey Consulting Law School Admissions Bible, and his next book, We're All A Bit Messy, is scheduled to be published in 2026.